Usage / Role

 Supporting note

-2017 Regular Season tracked close to the prior stop by season value score.
+2017 Regular Season fell back from the prior stop by season value score.

 Supporting note